dwwhalen/cypress-robot-todomvc/robot-framework/blog/BLOG-1.md

     Should Be Equal As Numbers    ${actual}    ${expected}
 ```

-The 1st line is the name of the keyword (`Verify app calculation`), and it must be left justified.
+The **1st line** is the name of the keyword (`Verify app calculation`), and it must be left justified.

-The 2nd line identifies the arguments/parameters for the keyword.
+The **2nd line** identifies the arguments/parameters for the keyword.
 In our example that's the mathematical term and the expected result from the calculator.

-The 3rd line is just using the `Log to Console' builtin keyword to log some info to the console.
+The **3rd line** is just using the `Log to Console' builtin keyword to log some info to the console.
 Your custom keywords can and should leverage builtin keywords.

-The 4th line might seem a little tricky.
+The **4th line** might seem a little tricky.
 Our Calculator application has one method, named do_math.
 This 4th line is calling the Calculator application method and passing the mathematical term.
 The method should return the actual result of the calculation.
 We are setting the `${actual}` variable to the actual value returned from our app.

-The 5th line is more logging.
+The **5th line** is more logging.

 Almost there!
 Remember, this keyword is being used to verify that the actual result returned from the calculator matches our expected result.
-We now have the expected result, so the 6th line is using another builtin keyword (`Should Be Equal As Numbers`) to assert that the actual result matches the expected result.
+We now have the expected result, so the **6th line** is using another builtin keyword (`Should Be Equal As Numbers`) to assert that the actual result matches the expected result.

-I should also point out, the keywords are usually stored in a separate `keywords` file, and not in the test suite.
+I should also point out, the keywords are usually stored in a separate `keywords` file, and not in the same file as the test suite.
 This allows them to be easily referenced by other Robot test suites.

 And that's it.
 Our complete test file `BasicTest.robot` looks like this:
 ```